Fedalto/ideas/thousand.md

  * A list of dependencies and what each dependency is used for.
  * Where the application is stored, where it is configured
  * What files the application opens
+ * The data being transmitted by a program. ([Wireshark Dissectors](http://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html))

 These would be displayed as a overview style format in a similar style to that of a landing page for a product or service online.
 Each section above might be expandable (such as select a feature and learn how it works.) and linked to further information to learn more.

 An advanced user should be able to view the sourcecode of an application in a literate interface.
 The emphasis is of a readable view of the sourcecode as opposed to an editing environment to help the users understand how this particular application functions.

+ * When I inspect a running application, I want to know all the technologies that are being used.
+The architecture, how the application is split into modules.
+What each thread is actually doing.
+I want to see state diagrams and workflows.
+I want to see the queryable services that the running aplication provides: perhaps those provided by IPC or over the network and the protocols.
+I want to see what widgets are currently on the screen and what they are populated with.
+I should be able to jump to the sourcecode, application side and library side when clicking these items.
+I want to see what algorithmns are being used and visualizations of how the algorithmns work, perhaps leading to a [code journey](#code-journey).
+ * Encyclopedic entries are programs that take a state and generate a document describing the state of the widget, perhaps written by that representation's author.
+For example, a widget author understands the internals of the widget and knows how to create a visualization of how the widget functions.
+This content would be transcluded into the parent encyclopedic entry for the program.

+Goals:

+ * Desktop environments become dynamic textbooks
+ * Make everything discoverable.
+ * Click and explain

 Potential integrations: